-The College's accreditation was reaffirmed in 2019 by the Southern Association of Colleges and Schools.
-The school completed the process without findings.
-This confirms the College's commitment to providing education and training that meets the high standards of a post-secondary educational institution.
+The College's accreditation was reaffirmed in 2013 by the Southern Association of Colleges and Schools.
+Additionally, the College submitted the interim accreditation report in 2018 which contained zero findings.
+This confirms that the College continues to provide education and training that meets the high standards of a secondary educational institution.